Anna Wessels Williams: Early life

 Anna Wessels Williams was born in 1863 in Hackensack, New Jersey, to Jane Van Saun and William Williams, a private-school teacher.
 She was educated at home by her father and attended the State Street Public School, where her father served as a trustee.
 Williams developed a passion for science at a young age, particularly after using a microscope at age twelve.
 She graduated from New Jersey State Normal School in Trenton in 1883 and spent two years teaching to save money for medical school.

-Her life took a significant turn in 1887 when her sister Millie nearly died while giving birth to a stillbirth child.
+Her life took a significant turn in 1887 when her sister Millie nearly died while giving birth to a stillborn child.
 Anna believed that the attending physician's inadequate training contributed to the tragedy, which motivated her to resign from teaching and to pursue a career in medicine in hopes of preventing such outcomes.
 Although her religiously devout mother initially objected, Williams won her support by expressing an intention to apply medicine to missionary work.